LawleyFall2017/230-fall2017/weekly_materials/week8/cssAnimationExercise.md

     }
 ```
 ## Submitting Your Work
-Upload the entire week7 folder to your igme230 folder on Banjo, and link to it from your main page.
-It should load properly at people.rit.edu/youruserid/igme230/week7/ .
-It must be submitted by noon tomorrow (Wednesday, March 8).
+Upload the entire csseffects folder to your igme230 folder on Banjo, and link to it from your main page.
+It must be submitted by 11:59pm tomorrow (Wednesday, October 17).